elliebrayton/p2-brayton-ellie/README.md

 For the sake of this project, I just found a quote API to put on the Our Story page.
 I don't think I would do this in real life, since this site doesn't really call for it, but here it is:
 API
 https://github.com/lukePeavey/quotable#api-methods

+Note:
+The website has slight changes from the original mock ups